CyVerse-learning-materials/Visual_Interactive_Computing_Environment/user_guide/quick-cloudshell.rst

 If you have not yet created an account, go to the `User Portal <https://user.cyverse.org>`_ and do so.

-The |cli|_ ``Cloud Shell`` App is already pinned to the Discovery Environment Tool Bar (left side of screen).
+The .. rst-class:: fa fa-terminal ``Cloud Shell`` App is already pinned to the Discovery Environment Tool Bar (left side of screen).

 .. rst-class:: fa fa-terminal

  You can see ``Cloud Shell`` listed when you expand the three bars Menu icon.

 .. rst-class:: fa fa-bars

  Alternately, use the search to specify 'Apps' then type keyword `Shell` or `Cloud Shell`

 |cloudshell-0|